-- @Positive The value is 1 or greater, so it is not too low to be used as an index.
-Note that this annotation is trusted by the Constant Value Checker, so if the Constant Value Checker is run on code containing this annotation, the Lower Bound Checker must be run on the same code in order to guarantee soundness. - @NonNegative The value is 0 or greater, so it is not too low to be used as an index. - @GTENegativeOne The value is -1 or greater.
-It may not be used as an index for a sequence, because it might be too low. ("GTE" stands for "Greater Than or Equal to".) - @PolyLowerBound indicates qualifier polymorphism.
-For a description of qualifier polymorphism, see Section 24.2. @LowerBoundUnknown There is no information about the value.
-It may not be used as an index for a sequence, because it might be too low. - @LowerBoundBottom The value cannot take on any integral types.
-The bottom type, which should not need to be written by the programmer.
+@Positive The value is 1 or greater, so it is not too low to be used as an index.
+Note that this annotation is trusted by the Constant Value Checker, so if the Constant Value Checker is run on code containing this annotation, the Lower Bound Checker must be run on the same code in order to guarantee soundness.

+@NonNegative The value is 0 or greater, so it is not too low to be used as an index.

+@GTENegativeOne The value is -1 or greater.
+It may not be used as an index for a sequence, because it might be too low. ("GTE" stands for "Greater Than or Equal to".)

+@PolyLowerBound indicates qualifier polymorphism.
+For a description of qualifier polymorphism, see Section 25.2.